AlgoMaster Logo

 Intuition

-The simplest approach is to ignore the BST property entirely and treat this like a regular binary tree.
-We visit every node using DFS, and whenever we find a node whose value matches val, we return it.
-If we exhaust the entire tree without finding a match, we return null.
+Ignore the BST property entirely and treat this as a regular binary tree.
+We visit every node using DFS, and when we find a node whose value matches val, we return it.
+If we exhaust the tree without a match, we return null.

 Algorithm